Chickpeas Vs. Lentils: Our RD Explains the Differences

 Typical beige chickpeas have a mild and neutral flavor with a thin outer skin and become fluffy and soft inside once cooked.

-Lentils are much smaller than chickpeas and come in wide varieties, including green, red, brown, and black—all of which have varying sizes and textures.
+Lentils are much smaller than chickpeas and come in a wide variety of sizes, colors, and textures.

 The main colors of lentils are: